Muffin Pan Meatloaf recipes are forever a family favorite; it’s always fun to eat mini muffins when they’re served as the main meal!

 Jenn’s Notes

-• Any leftovers can be kept in an airtight container in the refrigerator.
+• To Store: Store leftovers in an airtight container in the refrigerator for 2-3 days.

 Nutrition Info